uvartak-okta/draft-ietf-scim-roles-entitlements/draft-ietf-scim-roles-entitlements.md

         A list of "child" entitlements that this entitlement grants the rights of.
 OPTIONAL.

-Author's note: Above descriptions for contains and containedBy need work to make clearer, and probably an explanatory section as well.

-## Sample Requests

-### ResourceType example
+## Resource Type Representation

 #### <base>/scim/v2/ResourceTypes
-#### Sample Role and entitlement resourceTypes
+#### Sample Role and entitlement resourceTypes with permission and license as custom schema extensions
 ```
 [{
     "schemas":["urn:ietf:params:scim:schemas:core:2.0:ResourceType"],